Rotterdam: International relations

 Rotterdam has city and port connections throughout the world.
 In 2008, the city had 13 sister cities, 12 partner cities, and 4 sister ports.
-Since 2008, the City of Rotterdam doesn't forge new sister or partner connections.
+Since 2008, the City of Rotterdam does not forge new sister or partner connections.
 Sister and partner cities are not a priority in international relations.

 On 15 March 2017, the Turkish president expressed his wish that Istanbul should no longer be the twin town of Rotterdam.
 A speaker of the Rotterdam municipality then explained that the two cities have no official partnership.
 Both authorities do cooperate often.